Sho-Shoo/stop-detection-optimization-edm23/README.md

 The virtual classroom setting in this demo dataset is a 10 meter by 10 meter square space.
 Students are seated 2 meters apart in both X and Y directions (see `demo_data/demo_seating_chart.csv` for more details).

-The script-generate teacher movement follows an ellipse shape, which is implemented by the following parametric functions:
+The script-generated teacher movement follows an ellipse shape, which is implemented by the following parametric functions:

 $$
 X(t) = 3000\cos(0.3t)+5000